-Pursuant to the authority vested in the Hillsborough Planning Board by the voters of the Town of Hillsborough in accordance with the provisions of Chapter 36, Section 19A, New Hampshire Revised Statutes Annotated 1955, iEN the Hillsborough Planning Board adopts the following rules governing the review of site plans in the Town of Hillsborough, New Hampshire.
+Pursuant to the authority vested in the Hillsborough Planning Board by the voters of the Town of Hillsborough in accordance with the provisions of RSA 674:43 and 674:44 (formerly Chapter 36, Section 19A, New Hampshire Revised Statutes Annotated 1955), the Hillsborough Planning Board adopts the following rules governing the review of site plans in the Town of Hillsborough, New Hampshire.
 These rules shall be entitled "Site Plan Review Regulations, Town of Hillsborough, New Hampshire."

 § 185-5.
 Preliminary sketch; site plan map information and data.
+[Amended 6/15/22]

-- A. Prior to the submission of the site development plan, the owner may submit a preliminary sketch showing any preliminary information he wishes, for purposes of discussion only. - B. On formal submission of the site development plan, the owner or his authorized agent shall submit to the Planning Board three sets of site plan maps. - (1) The maps shall include the following information: - (a) Existing data and information: - [1] Location of site, Town tax lot number, names and addresses of owners of record and abutters. - [2] Name and address of persons or firm preparing the map, which shall be at an appropriate scale (one inch equals 40 feet is suggested) and shall include North arrow and date; name and address of persons or firm preparing other data and information if different from the preparer of the map.
-The Board may require a licensed land surveyor or registered engineer to prepare the plans, if complexity requires. - [3] The boundary lines and area of the Town tax map lot which includes the site; the boundary lines of the site itself, including angles or bearings of the lines, dimensions and lot area. - [4] The existing grades, drainage systems, structures and topographic contours at intervals not exceeding two feet, with spot elevations, where the grade is less than 0.5%. - [5] The shape, size, height and location of existing structures located on the site and within 50 feet of the site and their uses, i.e., residential, retail, etc. - [6] Natural features, such as streams, springs, marshes, lakes or ponds; man-made features, such as but not limited to existing roads and structures.
-Such map shall indicate which of such features are to be retained and which are to be removed or altered. - [7] Plan and elevation of high water table. - [8] The sizes and locations of all existing public and private utilities and all present landscaping as may be required.
-This shall include the locations and sizes of existing public utilities that are located off-site but are planned to be connected. - [9] A vicinity sketch (suggested scale is one inch equals 500 feet) showing the location of the site in relation to the existing public street and any prominent natural features.
+- A. Prior to the submission of the site development plan, the owner may submit a preliminary sketch showing any preliminary information he wishes, for purposes of discussion only. - B. On formal submission of the site development plan, the owner or his authorized agent shall submit to the Planning Board four sets of site plan maps, prepared by a licensed land surveyor or registered engineer .15, copies of the full set of plans measuring 11x17, and one 22 x 34 electronic copy of the site plan application, and all associated plans and documents - (1) The maps shall include the following information: - (a) Existing data and information: - [1] Location of site, Town tax lot number, names and addresses of owners of record and abutters. - [2] Name and address of persons or firm preparing the map, which shall be at an appropriate scale (one-inch equals 40 feet is suggested) and shall include North arrow and date; name and address of persons or the firm preparing other data and information if different from the preparer of the map.
+The Board requires a licensed land surveyor or registered engineer to prepare the plans. - [3] The boundary lines and area of the Town tax map lot which includes the site; the boundary lines of the site itself, including angles or bearings of the lines, dimensions, and lot area; and all required setbacks. - [4] The existing grades, drainage systems, structures and topographic contours at intervals not exceeding two feet, with spot elevations, where the grade is less than 0.5%. - [5] The shape, size, height, and location of existing structures located on the site and within 50 feet of the site and their uses, i.e., residential, retail, etc. - [6] Natural features, such as aquifers, wetlands, streams, springs, marshes, lakes or ponds; man-made features, such as but not limited to existing roads, stone walls, and structures.
+Such map shall indicate which of such features are to be retained and which are to be removed or altered. - [7] Plan and elevation of high-water table. - [8] The sizes and locations of all existing public and private utilities and all present landscaping as may be required.
+This shall include the locations and sizes of existing public utilities that are located off-site but are planned to be connected. - [9] A vicinity sketch (suggested scale is one-inch equals 500 feet) showing the location of the site in relation to the existing public street and any prominent natural features.
 The zoning district shall be noted.
-The one-hundred-year-flood elevation line shall be included where applicable. - (b) Proposed development: - [1] The proposed grades, drainage systems, structures and topographic contours in the site development area at contour intervals not exceeding two feet. - [2] The shape, size, height and location of each proposed structure, including expansion of existing buildings. - [3] Proposed streets, driveways, parking spaces and sidewalks shall be shown, with indication of direction of travel for one-way streets and driveways, and inside radii of all curves.
-The width of each street, driveway and sidewalk and the total number of parking spaces shall be shown.
-In addition, loading spaces and facilities associated with the structures on the site shall be shown.
+The base flood elevation line shall be included where applicable.